Use the form below to submit a Session for the NSEC 2020 National Conference. The deadline for proposals was February 28, 2020.

 What is your session about?
 [Choose up to 3]

 Facilitating Change: How is your center or program effectively leading institution-wide, college-wide, or program-level improvement of undergraduate STEM education?
 Programs, practices, policies, theories, or research that lead to improvement of undergraduate STEM education.

 Retention and Success: Programs, practices, policies, theories, or research related to improving retention and success of undergraduate students.

 Improving the Quality of Education: Programs, practices, policies, theories, or research that impact classroom practice, curriculum, learning outcomes, and/or faculty evaluations.

 Broadening participation/Inclusive Education: Programs, practices, policies, theories, or research related to expanding access to and success in STEM education for students from underrepresented groups.

 Assessment: Programs, practices, policies, theories, or research related to evaluating student learning and /or driving assessment to support STEM education improvements.

 Research: Programs, practices, policies, theories, or research related to discipline-based education research, research on organizational change, Scholarship of Teaching and Learning (SOTL).

-Partnerships Beyond the University: Programs, practices, policies, theories, or research related to partnering with K-12 schools, 2 and 4-year colleges and universities, state networks, and/or industry to improve undergraduate STEM education including teacher preparation.
+Partnerships Beyond the University: Programs, practices, policies, theories, or research related to partnering with K-12 schools, 2 and 4-year colleges and universities, state networks, and/or industry to improve STEM education including teacher preparation.

 Engaging Faculty: Programs, practices, policies, theories, or research related to faculty development and/or engaging faculty to improve STEM undergraduate education.